vinsol/nectarcommerce/_posts/2016-04-06-intro-to-macros.md

 >
 Strives for un-obstrusive parallel development of NectarCommerce and Extensions

-NectarCommerce is committed to provide a ready-to-use e-commerce solution but definition of 100% is different under different business domains.

-NectarCommerce aims to solve trivial use-cases as part of the project and relying on extension framework to tap the rest.
+NectarCommerce is committed to providing a ready-to-use e-commerce solution but the definition of 100% is different under different business domains.
+It aims to solve common use-cases as part of the project and relying on extension framework to tap the rest.

 # Metaprogramming in Elixir

+_Note:_ If you are already familiar and experienced with Elixir Metaprogramming, you can jump to [last section](#last-section) as it lists the Metaprogramming resources and constructs used in upcoming blog when creating different extension DSL's.

 **Elixir _docs_** are excellent resources to get familair with Metaprogramming: